 - Penida Island: Just a 30-minute speedboat ride southeast of the Bali mainland lies Nusa Penida (Penida Island).
 Nusa Penida has a surface area of approximately 202 square kilometers.
 For an island that size, Penida is laden with hidden treasures, exquisite beaches, and lush jungle hills you want to see.

 - Garuda Wisnu Kencana: Garuda Wisnu Kencana Cultural Park is located on top of a limestone hill 263 meters above sea level.
 Garuda Wisnu Kencana Cultural Park is approximately 250 hectares and it is planned to establish a statue there as a new Bali landmark.
 Initially, the park is designed to be one of the prestigious performance venues in Bali.
-If you are looking forward to seeing historic Bali culture, this is the place to visit.
+If you are looking forward to seeing the historic Bali culture, this is the place to visit.

 💡Good to know